-An unexpected joy that we've had is in sharing our home and the experience with others.
+An unexpected joy that we've had is in sharing our home and the experience with others who we know.
 We have had such fun introducing old friends to new friends.
 And being there with people we love - friends and family - who we always wish we spent more time with at home, but too often don't make it a priority.

-When we aren't there, we do share the place with friends and friends of friends, and perhaps a stranger who will become a friend.
+When we aren't there, we do share the place with friends and those with a thread of connection.
 We are passionate about sharing the experience of discovering this unique and distinct gem and totally falling in love with Newfoundland - the land and the people.